Calculate Right: Perfect Transformer Size for Your Landscape Lights! (2024 Updated)

 Understanding Transformers

 A transformer is an electrical device consisting of two coils of wire wrapped around an iron core.
-It utilizes the physics of electromagnetic induction to alter an alternating current (AC) electrical supply to a different voltage level.
+It utilizes the physics of alternating current (AC) electromagnetic induction to alter an AC electrical supply to a different voltage level.
 The transformer reduces the standard 120-volt household power down to 12V or 24V for low voltage lighting purposes.

 • Converts high voltage to low voltage